willy-havertz/CSC-224-software-engineering-class/README.md

 - Addition, subtraction, multiplication, and division
 - Input validation to handle edge cases
-- Responsive design (optional, if web-based)
+- Responsive design
-- User-friendly interface (command line or GUI)
+- User-friendly interface

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript (for web-based calculator)
+- Frontend: HTML, CSS, JavaScript
-- Platform: Works on any platform with a web browser (for web-based version)
+- Platform: Works on any platform with a web browser

 ## Installation